 - The two Belvedere palaces normally open all year and are easy to reach from the centre (see below)

-- The main gardens cost nothing to look around, but you need a ticket to enter either of the two palaces and see the interior architecture and art inside
+- The main gardens cost nothing to look around, but you need a timeslot ticket* to enter either of the two palaces and see the interior architecture and art inside

 - The permanent exhibition featuring highlights of the Belvedere art collection, like the Klimt paintings, is in the upper palace.
-So this is the one you normally give priority to.
-Do check the special exhibitions at Lower Belvedere, though, for some temporary treats
+So this is the one you normally give priority to

 - Both palaces (and Belvedere 21) have ticket counters and shop areas.
 Expect more Klimt souvenirs than you can shake a paintbrush at